Sangthankima

 Sângthankima (born 18 October 1960) is a humanitarian and social worker in Mizoram, India.
 He is the founder of Thutak Nunpuitu Team (TNT), a voluntary organisation, which runs the largest charitable institution (by the same name) in Mizoram.
 His institution, a registered society since 1991 under the Firms and Societies in India, started as a rehabilitation society for alcoholics in Champhai town.
 With donation of a plot of land in Aizawl city, it expanded into an orphanage with formal school, health centre, and sanatorium.
-In addition to more than a dozen of awards for his social service, Sangthankima has received an honorary doctorate (D.H.L.) from Rangoon's Methodist Bible College in 2008, Achievers Award 2013 For NGO, Mother Teresa Awards for Social Justice in 2014, and the Mizo Award of 2014.
+He received the Padma Shri Award in 2024.

 Biography

 Sângthankima was born in Tlangsam village, near Champhai, in eastern Mizoram.
 He is the third eldest of nine children, two sisters and seven brothers.
-His father Lalruma Sailo (1933-2012) was a Church Elder in Champhai.
+His father Lalruma Sailo (1933–2012) was a Church Elder in Champhai.
 He is named after his grandfather Lalsanga, Chief of North Khawbung.
 He completed primary school, but dropped out at entry of middle school at class five.
 He was into hard life in his youth, but became a born-again Christian in 1980, at age 20.
 He soon dedicated his evangelism for alcoholics.
 On 14 November 1988 he established a voluntary gospel organisation called Thutak Nunpuitu Team ("Practical Exemplar of Truth") at Champhai.
 The mission also took up social works such as caring for the disabled and orphans.
 In 1991, K. Thangzuala, a philanthropist donated a large plot of land for his organisation at Zuangtui, adjacent to Aizawl, capital city of Mizoram.
 He and his volunteers moved there and got formal registration as non-profit organisation under the Indian Firms and Societies Act.